-- Go to the Executions page and click on the Run Now button to execute the parallel automated tests right away or schedule it for later.
+- Go to the Executions page and click the Run Now button to execute the parallel automated tests immediately or schedule them for later.

-You can click on the Run ID under the Execution Result and on the next page, click on Test Case name under the Test Case Results to see a step by step overview of the Test Result.
+- You can click on the Run ID under the Execution Result, and on the next page, click on the Test Case name under the Test Case Results to see a step-by-step overview of the Test Result.

 Reduce feedback time considerably by distributing tests to multiple test environments